fibbojs/fibbo/docs/guide/core/controllers.md

 Every [`FComponent`](/api/core/classes/FComponent) in Fibbo can have a [`FController`](/api/core/classes/FController) attached to it.
 A controller is instanciated given its component and is responsible for updating the component's properties every frame.

+## Why use controllers ?

+Technically, controller are not required to make a component move or animate (you could just override the `frame` method in your component most of the time), but they are a good way to separate the logic of a component from its rendering.

+Also, this allows you to reuse the same controller for multiple components, which can be useful if you want to create a group of similar objects that share the same behavior.

+## How to use controllers ?

 A controller's [`frame`](/api/core/classes/FController#onframe) method is where you should put your typical movement logic.
-This method is called every frame by the attached component itself.
-To help you get started, here is a simple example of a controller that makes a cube rotate around its Y axis :
+By default, this method is called every frame by the attached component itself.

+To help you get started, here is a simple example of a controller that makes a component rotate around its one axis :

 ::: code-group